CITCOM-project/CausalTestingFramework/paper/paper.md

 ## Missing Variables
 Causal Testing works by using the causal DAG to identify the variables that need to be statistically controlled for to remove their biassing effect on the causal estimate.
 This typically means we need to know their values.
-However, where such biassing variables are not recorded in the data, the Causal Testing Framework can still sometimes estimate unbiased causal effects by using Instrumental Variables, an advanced Causal Inference technique.
+However, where such biassing variables are not recorded in the data, the Causal Testing Framework can still sometimes estimate unbiased causal effects by using Instrumental Variables [@hernan2020causal], an advanced Causal Inference technique.

 ## Feedback Over Time
 Many scientific models involve iterating several interacting processes over time.
 These processes often feed into each other, and can create feedback cycles.
-Traditional CI cannot handle this, however the CTF uses a family of advanced CI techniques, called g-methods, to enable the estimation of causal effects even when there are feedback cycles between variables.
+Traditional CI cannot handle this, however the CTF uses a family of advanced CI techniques, called g-methods [@hernan2020causal], to enable the estimation of causal effects even when there are feedback cycles between variables.

 # Related Work
 The Dagitty tool [@textor2017dagitty] is a browser-based environment for creating, editing, and analysing causal graphs.